-As new credit card offers pop up, it can be tempting to want to take advantage of them.
-Not to mention, there are many different benefits available, depending on the card you choose.
-There are cards for your favorite hotel chain, maximize airline miles, or even offer you cash back on your grocery purchases.
+Figuring out how many credit cards belong in your purse or wallet can give you a headache.
+As new offers keep popping up, it can be tempting to want to take advantage of them all.
+Not to mention, there are cards for many different things.
+There's a card to target your favorite hotel chain, one to maximize airline miles, one that earns you points when spending at NFL games and even one that offers you cash back on your grocery purchases.

-With this variety of credit cards, how many credit cards should you have?
+With this variety of credit cards, filling your wallet with plastic can become too easy.
+So, how many credit cards should you have?

-According to Experian's A Look at U.S. Consumer Credit Card Debt report in November 2019, the average U.S. citizen has an average outstanding credit card balance of $6,194.
-Overall, The Federal Reserve's October G19 report showed total outstanding credit balances at $1.088 trillion.
+According to Experian's "What Is the Average Number of Credit Cards per U.S. Consumer" report in April 2021, the average U.S. citizen has 3.84 credit cards and an average outstanding balance of $5,315.
+Overall, The Federal Reserve's October 2021 G19 report showed that total outstanding revolving credit stood at $1017.4 billion.

 Advantages of More Cards

 Here are some advantages of having multiple credit cards:

 - If you have a stolen or lost credit card, having a second card available can help since it can take several days to receive a replacement card.

 - You can have a credit card strictly for shopping online, which can help you track your spending.

 - When traveling, having multiple cards will allow you to have a backup card if your primary credit card is not accepted at your destination.

 - You can transfer balances to a new credit card, thereby lowering your interest rate or taking advantage of a promotional rate.